Cambridge International School, Cambridge

 Cambridge International School is a private mixed non-selective international school for children aged 2 to 11 located in Cambridge, England.
-It is owned by Dr Harriet Sturdy.
+It was founded by Dr Harriet Sturdy and Dr Danial Sturdy.
 The school was founded in 2006 and located to Cherry Hinton Hall in 2007.
+From 2010 to 2019 they had a Senior School in Little Abington called The Temple and a Sixth Form on Bateman Street in Cambridge called Ci6 from 2016 to 2019.

 As an international school, it uses English as the primary medium of instruction for students, but also operates a mother-tongue programme of first language study.